-The MA program in French literature at the University of Colorado consists of a) course work and b) a comprehensive examination.
+The MA program in French literature at the University of Colorado consists of both course work and a comprehensive examination.
+All French Graduate Students should become thoroughly familiar with the Graduate School Rules and Policies/Procedures

 NB: Students interested in going on to doctoral work should note that it will be necessary to reapply as Ph.D. candidates at the appropriate time in their second year in the MA program.

 Financial aid for qualified MA students is available in the form of Teaching Assistantships which normally include responsibility for lower-level language classes.
 The average stipend is approximately $16,000 per academic year and carries with it a waiver of tuition costs.
 The exact stipend is based on the number of hours the student is teaching.
 To be considered for financial aid, the student must see to it that all credentials are received in the department by January 15.
-Credentials are considered complete when the student has submitted: the Graduate School application form, two official copies of transcripts from all post-secondary schools attended, three recommendations, a copy of the student’s critical work, the cassette recording, and the application fee.
+Credentials are considered complete when the student has submitted: the Graduate School application, two unofficial copies of transcripts from all post-secondary schools attended, three recommendations, a copy of the student’s critical work, the voice recordings, and the application fee.

 All students receiving financial aid must register for a minimum of three graduate courses per semester in the program or their equivalent during the duration of their appointment.
 To qualify for continued aid, students must maintain their full-time status.
 This means that they must have completed at least 5 credit hours of graduate-level course work or 8 credit hours of combined graduate- and undergraduate-level course work at the end of each semester.
 MA students may receive a maximum of two years of financial support and are expected to complete the requirements for the degree during that time.